Content Notes

 Themes below are spoilery, though I’ve done my best to be vague about the details.

-Secondary heavier themes: gender dysphoria (though not in a gender-restrictive society), body dysmorphia (mandatory/necessary shapeshifting, though within similar genders), overbearing parents, angst around identity and names (though seldom in a gender context).
+Secondary heavier themes: gender dysphoria (though not in a gender-restrictive society), body dysmorphia (mandatory/necessary shapeshifting, though within similar genders); marginalization/oppression/exploitation of a specific group (magic users in this case)

 There are occasional bursts of strong language.